casparss/dev-test-react/README.md

 Hi there, thought I'd give you a readme to give you some context.

-Because I was under time limit to try to finish the functionality today, there are quite a few uses of the any type and not everything is covered under unit tests.
-About 80% of state related functions/objects are covered with tests.
+Because I was under time limit to try to finish the functionality today, there are more uses of the 'any' cast than I would prefer.

 Also realised that I haven't quite implemented the correct spec stipulated in the brief.
 I've done validation on duplicate fields which is slightly different to what was asked.